Easy Summer Hanging Baskets

 The open-work basket liner may – or may not- come with pre-cut holes to enable you to plant the sides of the basket.
 If you cut your own holes, try to keep them as small as possible (to keep the compost in the basket).

 To plant the sides of a basket, you need to work in layers, filling the compost up to the level of the first side plants, planting those, filling to the next level and so on.
-Take care when feeding the plants through the small holes in the sides as it’s easy to cause damage – an simple trick is to roll the whole plant in a ‘cone’ of newspaper until you have the roots inside the basket and the plant outside, then tear off the paper.
+Take care when planting the plants through the small holes in the sides as it’s easy to cause damage – an simple trick is to roll the whole plant in a ‘cone’ of newspaper, and feed the ‘cone’ through from the outside until you have the roots inside the basket and the plant outside.
+Once in place, you simply tear off the newspaper.

 Step 3 : Choosing your plants